-Urban design plays a crucial role in creating engaged and connected cities.
+Urban design plays a crucial role in creating engaged and connected cities, helping to facilitate human interaction and shared experience.

-The Urban Developer spent some time researching major urban design trends and changes we’re likely to see in 2018.
+The Urban Developer spent some time researching key urban design trends and changes we are likely to see.

-The consideration of local landscapes when redesigning urban areas has become a major trend, 2017 was the year that biophilic design boomed – see Amazon’s orb-shaped rainforest HQ in Seattle as an example – and in Australia at least, it finally felt as if an increasing interest in sustainability and the use of renewable materials was taking off.
+The consideration of local landscapes when redesigning urban areas has become a major trend, 2017 was the year that biophilic design boomed – see Amazon’s orb-shaped rainforest HQ in Seattle as an example – and in Australia at least, it finally felt as if an increasing interest in sustainability and the use of renewable materials was taking off in our urban design.

 Related reading: Urban Farm Creates Much-Needed Retail ‘Customer Experience’